aws-samples/amazon-s3-security-settings-and-controls/README.md

     ]
 }
 ```
-6. Replace BUCKET NAME with the bucket name.
+7. Replace BUCKET NAME with the bucket name.
 Sample bucket policy below.
   ![](/images/block_public_acl_1.png)
-7. Click **Save**
+8. Click **Save**
-8. Go to your SSH session, run the following command.
+9. Go to your SSH session, run the following command.
 The request should succeed since the default for an object ACL is private.
   $ aws s3api put-object --key text01 --body textfile --profile user1 --bucket ${bucket}
-9. Run the following command, the request will also succeed even though this isn’t the behavior we are expecting.
+10. Run the following command, the request will also succeed even though this isn’t the behavior we are expecting.
-  $ aws s3api put-object --key text01 --body textfile --acl public-read --profile user1 –bucket ${bucket}
+  $ aws s3api put-object --key text01 --body textfile --acl public-read --profile user1 --bucket ${bucket}

 **Note**
 The current bucket policy allows ACLs that are private but doesn't DENY anything.
 It is important to write policies that prevent actions, not allow it when trying to restrict actions against a bucket.
 The current bucket policy also allows Public access to the bucket unintentionally due to the principal being a wildcard.

 10. Remove the existing bucket policy.
 Copy the bucket policy below and paste into the Bucket Policy Editor.
 ```
 {